Higher-Stark/JOS/lab5/notes.md

 Writing a file in `serve_write()`, the routine is quite similiar to `serve_read()`.

 For `devfile_write()`, constructing IPC arguments is similiar to `devfile_read()`.
 The most significant point is that `fsipcbuf.write.req_buf` is an array of char, we should copy requested bytes from `buf` to `req_buf`.

+### Spawning Process
+`spawn()` function reads the target file from the disk and parse the file.
+The file is expected to be an ELF file.
+Then parent environment calls fork and creates initial stack and trap frame.
+Each segment of ELF file is loaded into memory.
+Next the shared pages will be copied into child's memory space.
+Trap frame and env's status is set later.

+### Exercise 7
+Setting envid's trap frame to `tf`, we should check the trap frame's permission, which is writable by kernel.
+Then we set the CPL to 3, enable interrupt and set IOPL to 0.

+### Sharing library state across fork and spawn
+In JOS, one page area is preserved for file descriptor table started at `FDTABLE`.
+One env can open up to `MAXFD` file descriptors.

+In xv6 design, file descriptors are shared between parent env and child env.
+But currently `fork()` will mark the file descriptor table as copy-on-write.
+So some more effort need to be done to make child env shares those memory page.

+Similiarly, `spawn()` should make some pages shared between parent and child.

+To make it work, we define a new flag `PTE_SHARE`, indicating this page is shared with its child.

+### Exercise 8
+For `duppage()`, we just check the `PTE_SHARE` bit.
+If true, we copy it into child's memory space.
+The permission is almost the same as it in parent, but dirty bit should be cleared.
+Use `PTE_SYSCALL` is a neat way to mask out relevant bits.

+For `copy_shared_pages()`, we just walk through the child's page table.
+Copy the mapping for those shared pages.